Mental Disorder

 Jump to search

-A Mental Disorder is a human disorder that arises from the agent's (mentally ill) brain.
+A Mental Disorder is a human disorder that affects the brain and causes significant distress or impairment of functioning.

 - Context:

-- It can be treated with an Mental Disorder Treatment (such as a antipsychotic drug, that can be analyzed with an Mental Disorder Treatment Clinical Study).
+- It can be treated with a Mental Disorder Treatment (such as an antipsychotic drug, that can be analyzed with a Mental Disorder Treatment Clinical Study).

-- It can be detected with a Mental Disorder Assessment Tool.
+- It can be assessed with a Mental Disorder Assessment.

 - It can be assessed by a Mental Health Provider (delivering Mental Disorder Medicine).